There’s something I want you to know about me: about the real Laura Lloyd.

 Emotionally avoidant

-Love to work and be busy.
+Loves to work and be busy.

-Don’t notice many feelings at all.
+Doesn’t notice many feelings at all.

-Feel mainly anxious.
+Feels mainly anxious.

 I wouldn’t have said I was perfectionist, because I worked hastily, hated double checking things, and was always 5 or 10 minutes late.